salmanshuaib/salmanshuaib/README.md

 ### _Hi there, I am a Game Theorist_ :video_game:
-- :volcano: Law Of Game: CERTIFICATE = |E| / ('T'+1)
+- 🤔 No Poverty: Working on an alerts mechanism that puts legions in competition over helping those in need: [sentinel](https://github.com/salmanshuaib/sentinel)
-- 🤔 Working on a mechanism that puts different legions in competition over Acts Of Kindness: [sentinel](https://github.com/salmanshuaib/sentinel)
+- 🧑‍⚕️ Wrote pseudocode for a jab that can potentially cure aging: [immortality](https://github.com/salmanshuaib/immortality)
 - 🚀 [dixie](https://github.com/salmanshuaib/dixie) is a tool I have designed to help programmers converse with ChatGPT swiftly.
 - 🔭 I am looking foward to establishing a career in the Forces (Canada)
-- 🌱 Currently learning Python, JavaScript and Dart
+- 🌱 Currently learning Python, JavaScript and PHP
 - 😄 Ask me about how to use Git, I will send you a file that has every Bug mapped out
 - 📫 How to reach me: 14375562530 (Text)
 - 💬 Pronouns: he/him